vychslv/Course-Mirror/README.md

-# Canvas Live Mirror
+# CourseMirror

-A read-only mirror application for Canvas LMS that syncs course data every 5 seconds.
+A read-only mirror application and cloud for Canvas LMS that syncs course data every 5 seconds.
 Perfect for hackathons and testing Canvas API integrations.

 ## 🎯 Purpose